mongodb/specifications/source/transactions/transactions.rst

 the writeConcern to the commitTransaction and abortTransaction commands.
 Drivers MUST NOT add the transaction’s writeConcern or any writeConcern inherited from the collection, database, or client to any preceding commands in the transaction.

-If the user supplies an explicit writeConcern via a method option, however, drivers MUST apply the writeConcern, which will result in a server error.
+If the user supplies an explicit writeConcern via a method option, the driver MUST raise an error with the message "Cannot set write concern after starting a transaction."
-See `Users can pass writeConcern to operations in transactions`_.
+See `Users cannot pass readConcern or writeConcern to operations in transactions`_.

 Drivers MUST raise an error if the user provides or if defaults would result in an unacknowledged writeConcern.
 The Driver Sessions spec